quri/Titanium/README.md

 1. Create a new instance of `ESImageViewController`.
 2. Set the `image` property.
-3. Set the `thumbnailView` property.
+3. Set the `tappedThumbnail` property.
 This will be used to animate from the thumbnail into the full-screen imageView.
 4. Present the instance.

 For an example of how to use `ESImageViewController` with a storyboard segue, take a look at `-[ESImageViewController prepareForSegue:sender:]`.